Skip to Content

 While I mention a few popular options below, I’ve also put together a full breakdown of kid-friendly shows in Vegas which goes more in-depth.

-Popovich Comedy Pet Theater: For animal lovers, this kid-friendly performance incorporates cats, dogs, birds, and other animals into a comedy performance.
-If of interest, ensure to price out the options below to get the best deal:
+Popovich Comedy Pet Theater: For animal lovers, this performance incorporates cats, dogs, birds, and other animals into a comedy performance.

-Potted Potter at Horseshoe: If your kid is anything like mine, they love everything Harry Potter.
-Potted Potter, at Horseshoe, is a hilarious 70-minute parody that takes you through all 7 books.
-Tickets can be purchased in advance with:
+Potted Potter at Horseshoe: Potted Potter, at Horseshoe, is a hilarious 70-minute parody that takes you through all 7 books.

 2 performers from Potted Potter pose outside Flamingo at night